Ph.D./M.S., Clinical Neuropsychology, Drexel University

 Littlefield, L. M. (in press).
 Self-regulation, assessment of.
 In B. J. Carducci (Editor-in-Chief & Vol. Ed.), The Wiley-Blackwell encyclopedia of personality and individual differences: Vol. II.
 Research methods and assessment techniques.
 Hoboken, NJ; John Wiley & Sons.

-Littlefield, L. M. & Gjertsen, A. (in press).
+Littlefield, L. M. & Gjertsen, A. (2018).
 Teaching 21st century brains: Activating working memory in the online world (Ch.
-5).
-In R. J. Harnish (Ed.).
-The Impact of Technology on How Instructors Teach and How Students Learn.
+2; pp. 26-37).
+In R. J. Harnish, K. R. Bridges, D. N. Sattler, M. L. Signorella, & M. Munson (Eds.).
+The Use of Technology in Teaching and Learning.
+Retrievable from the Society for the Teaching of Psychology website: https://teachpsych.org/ebooks/useoftech

 Select Past Publications